neuroai-arena/neuroai-arena.github.io/_pages/talks.md

 }

 /* Add a background color to the button if it is clicked on (add the .active class with JS), and when you move the mouse over it (hover) */
-.active2, .collapsible2:hover {
+.active, .collapsible:hover {
   background-color: #ccc;
 }

 /* Style the collapsible content.
-Note: hidden by default */ .content2 {
+Note: hidden by default */ .content {
   padding: 0 18px;
   display: none;
   overflow: hidden;